daptin/documentation/content/getting-started/_index.md

 alwaysopen: true
 date: "2020-08-20T16:42:11.812Z"
 description: Getting started
-head: <hr/>
 hide:
 - toc
 post: "&nbsp;\U0001F44B"
 title: Getting started
-weight: 2
+weight: 1
 ---

 # Table of contents

-Baserow is an open-source online database tool.
+Daptin is an open-source online database tool.
 Users can use this no-code platform to create a database without any technical experience.
 It lowers the barriers to app creation so that anyone who can work with a spreadsheet can also create a database.
 The interface looks a lot like a spreadsheet.
 Our goal is to provide a perfect and fast user experience while keeping it easy for developers to write plugins and maintain the codebase.
 The developer documentation contains several topics you might need as a developer.

 ## Getting started

-New to Baserow?
+New to Daptin?
 This is the place to start.

-    Introduction: An introduction to some important concepts before using Baserow.
+    Introduction: An introduction to some important concepts before using Daptin.
     API: An introduction to the REST API and information about API resources.
     WebSocket API: An introduction to the WebSockets API which is used to broad cast real time updates.
     Database plugin An introduction to the database plugin which is installed by default.